dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Carlo Vicari:**
- now I want to ask both you guys this as developers and programmers you know really uh you know um so I've seen like a it's like a cartoon comic that shows different programming languages and like if they were people or representations
+ now I want to ask both you guys this as developers and programmers you know really you know so I've seen like a it's like a cartoon comic that shows different programming languages and like if they were people or representations